-In the first calendar quarter of 2020 we completed a multiple dose study of KVD900 that was designed to explore the safety and pharmacokinetics of repeat dosing over differing timeframes.
+In 2020 we completed a multiple dose study of KVD900 that was designed to explore the safety and pharmacokinetics of repeat dosing over differing timeframes.
 A total of 42 healthy male and female subjects were included in the study, consisting of 30 active and 12 placebo.
-Study subjects received a total dose of 1800mg KVD900 given as 3x600mg doses at intervals of 8 hours (6 active, 2 placebo), 4 hours (6 active, 2 placebo) or 2 hours (18 active and 8 placebo).
+Study subjects received a total dose of 1800 mg KVD900 given as 3x600 mg doses at intervals of 8 hours (6 active, 2 placebo), 4 hours (6 active, 2 placebo) or 2 hours (18 active and 8 placebo).

-The study showed that dosing every two hours achieved maximum concentrations of KVD900 approximately three times the maximum concentration of a single 600mg dose.
+The study showed that dosing every two hours achieved maximum concentrations of KVD900 approximately three times the maximum concentration of a single 600 mg dose.
 All reported AEs were mild and resolved without intervention.
-The incidence of AEs was similar between KVD900-treated and placebo-treated cohorts.
+The incidence of adverse events was similar between KVD900-treated and placebo-treated cohorts.
 The protocol also included continuous cardiac monitoring of subjects.
-There was no clinically significant effect of KVD900 treatment on any ECG parameters.
+There was no clinically significant effect of KVD900 treatment on any electrocardiogram parameters.